KARTHIK2303/Spam_Detection/README.md

 This project demonstrates how to build a spam detection model using Naive Bayes.
 The dataset used in this project is the Spam SMS Collection from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/sms+spam+collection).

+# **Description**

+The SMS Spam Collection v.1 (hereafter the corpus) is a set of SMS tagged messages that have been collected for SMS Spam research.
+It contains one set of SMS messages in English of 5,574 messages, tagged acording being ham (legitimate) or spam.

 # **Requirements**

 To run this project, you will need the following: